2026 ComparisonUpdated March 2026

 Preplo is the best recipe app for TikTok videos.
 It extracts complete recipes — ingredients, quantities, and step-by-step instructions — directly from TikTok cooking videos using AI.
 Sizzle also supports TikTok but lacks cook mode, shopping lists, and cost estimates.
 ReciMe supports TikTok import but recently raised prices significantly and limits free users to just 5 saved recipes.

-Yes.
-Preplo offers a generous free tier that includes recipe extraction from cooking videos, basic cook mode, and community access.
+Preplo offers 1 free extraction so you can try the AI before committing, plus a free trial on every paid plan.
 Paprika offers a free mobile app (with a separate desktop purchase), and Sizzle is completely free but iOS-only.
 ReciMe's free tier is extremely limited at just 5 saved recipes, which most users find insufficient for evaluation.

 Several recipe apps can extract recipes from cooking videos, but the quality varies significantly.
 Preplo uses AI to extract structured recipes with ingredients, measurements, and steps from YouTube, TikTok, and Instagram videos.
-ReciMe, Honeydew, Sizzle, and Pestle also offer some form of video extraction.
-Paprika, Julienne, Flavorish, and CookEase do not support video extraction at all.
+ReciMe, Honeydew, Sizzle, Pestle, Flavorish, BeChef, and Clove also offer some form of video extraction.
+Samsung Food bookmarks videos but doesn't extract recipe data from them.
+Paprika, Julienne, and CookEase do not support video extraction at all.

-Preplo is the best ReciMe alternative in 2026, especially if you're frustrated by ReciMe's recent price increases.
-Preplo costs $4.99/month (vs ReciMe's ~$9.99/month) and includes features ReciMe lacks: AI recipe adaptation, ingredient cost estimates, guided cook mode with video timestamps, and cooking streaks.
-Preplo also offers a $79.99 lifetime option that ReciMe doesn't provide.
+Preplo is the best ReciMe alternative in 2026.
+At the same $9.99/month price point, Preplo includes features ReciMe lacks: AI recipe adaptation, ingredient cost estimates, guided cook mode with video timestamps, and cooking streaks.
+Preplo also offers a $49.99/year plan and a $129.99 lifetime option that ReciMe doesn't provide, plus a free trial so you can compare both apps risk-free.

 Preplo has the most comprehensive cook mode among all recipe apps we tested.
 It features full-screen step-by-step instructions, embedded video playback with timestamps, screen-awake functionality so your phone doesn't lock while cooking, and large readable text.
 Honeydew offers a basic cook mode, but no other app in our comparison provides a comparable guided cooking experience.

 If you cook regularly, yes.
 A good recipe app saves you time finding, organizing, and following recipes.
-The cost of a recipe app subscription ($4–$10/month) is typically offset by reducing food waste and helping you cook at home more often.
+The cost of a recipe app subscription ($3–$10/month) is typically offset by reducing food waste and helping you cook at home more often.
 Preplo's cost estimates help you understand what recipes will cost before you shop, which many users find pays for the subscription on its own.
+Preplo also offers a free trial so you can see the value before committing.

 Preplo, ReciMe, Paprika, Honeydew, and CookEase all support both iOS and Android.
 Sizzle, Pestle, Julienne, and Flavorish are currently iOS-only.
 If cross-platform support is important to you, make sure to verify availability before committing to a subscription.